fwoeck/voice/README.md

 * The distribution is based on Ubuntu 14.04 LTS and is tailored to run on one machine/host.
 * Configuration is fully driven by Opscode Chef, so installation and customization is easy.
-* The platform can be automatically deployed to a Virtualbox VM for development end testing.
+* The platform can be automatically deployed to a Virtualbox VM for development and testing.
 * To get started, only a handful of options have to be set, no external SIP provider is required.
 * The supported languages and topics/skills can be freely changed (sound samples required).
 * The linux OS provides service supervision, firewall protection, logging and backup facilities.